har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/hardware.jpg" />

 <o>
+System control parameters are configured via a WiFi access point and web server page.

 In normal watering mode, the ESP32-C3 is woken up from deep-sleep once a day at a scheduled time by the DS3231 RTC.
 It checks the soil moisture level and if required, turns on the water pump for a fixed duration (e.g. 20 seconds).

 It then (optionally) logs the calendar date and time, moisture sensor reading, power supply voltages, watering duration, RTC clock drift (compared to Network time) as a row of entries in a Google Docs spreadsheet document.

-If the data upload option is enabled and internet access is not available, this data record is queued to a buffer in ESP32-C3 flash memory.
+If the Google Sheet access option is enabled and internet access is not available, this data record is queued to a buffer in ESP32-C3 flash memory.

-If data upload is enabled and internet access is available, any queued records in flash are removed from the queue and uploaded to the spreadsheet, before the current days data record.
+If Google Sheet access is enabled and internet access is available, any queued records in flash are removed from the queue and uploaded to the spreadsheet, before the current days data record.

 Up to 30 data records can be queued in ESP32 flash.
 After 30 days, the oldest queued record will be over-written by the new data record.

+The schedule parameters (wake-up hour and minute, sensor threshold, watering time) configured via WiFi can be over-ridden by contents of a control tab in the Google Sheets document.

 <p>

-In the spreadsheet below, we can see that :
+The spreadsheet tab "AutoWater" is used for logging data.
+We can see that :
 1. For the first entry, the battery was connected, the DS3231 RTC local date and time is 00:00, Jan 1, 2000.
 So there is a large initial error between NTP time and RTC time.
 2. On Dec 29, Jan 12 and Jan 16 the system was not able to connect to the Internet.
 I use my mobile phone as a hot-spot for Internet access, so it may not always be located within range.
  The queued data records for these days were successfully uploaded on the next day.